July 21, 2025 (4mo ago) — last updated October 30, 2025 (1mo ago)

 • Include equipment ownership, maintenance, fuel, or rental costs and allocate them to the job.

-• For subcontractors, provide clear scopes, request at least three bids for major trades, and verify inclusions and exclusions.
-Ask subs for written unit pricing for potential changes and maintain a vetted subs list in your estimating library: /resources/subcontractor-checklist.
+• For subcontractors, provide clear scopes, request at least three bids for major trades, verify inclusions and exclusions, and ask subs for written unit pricing for potential changes.
+Maintain a vetted subs list in your estimating library: /resources/subcontractor-checklist.

 How do I handle price volatility for materials?

 Call suppliers for current pricing and ask for 30–60 day price holds when possible.
-For high-volatility items like lumber and steel, model price scenarios and include escalation clauses or line-item contingencies.
+For high-volatility items such as lumber and steel, model price scenarios and include escalation clauses or line-item contingencies.
 Track PPI and supplier quotes to justify escalation language.
-Use the Construction Material Cost Predictor for quick checks and model scenarios in your estimate.
+Use the Construction Material Cost Predictor for quick scenario checks.

 How can technology improve speed and accuracy in bidding?